Françoise Aron Ulam: Biography

 In Los Alamos, Francoise, while not being a member of the Project staff, became part of the international community of scientists and mathematicians.
 She devoted herself to creating a home and raising a daughter, Claire.

 She was granted American citizenship in 1945.

 Both Françoise and Stanislaw lost family members in the Holocaust.

 In 1984, when her husband died, Françoise arranged for Santa Fe Institute to receive Stanislaw Ulam's library.

 in 1998 she published her memoirs, De Paris à Los Alamos: Une odyssée franco-américaine [From Paris to Los Alamos: A Franco-American Odyssey].

+She is the grandmother of Rebecca Weiner, New York Police Department’s deputy commissioner of intelligence and counterterrorism.

 On April 30, 2011, Françoise died at the El Castillo retirement community in Santa Fe.
 Françoise was buried in Paris.